dshieble/dshieble.github.io/_posts/2023-05-14-large-language-models-part-1.md

 ### Tabular Data
 Most software systems represent data in a tabular format.
-We should therefore take a moment to describe how we could represent tabular data to an LLM.
+Let's take a moment to look at how we could present tabular data to an LLM.

 In the fraud detection example our data model of a particular transaction might be distributed across multiple tables:
 - **Transaction**: user id, product id, seller id, transaction timestamp, transaction location, payment method, user IP, etc